Bridget Jones actress Renee Zellweger has blasted the media's scrutiny of famous women as she denied having plastic surgery.

 "The 'eye surgery' tabloid story itself did not matter, but it became the catalyst for my inclusion in subsequent legitimate news stories about self-acceptance and women succumbing to social pressure to look and age a certain way."

-Renee, who recently returned to the big screen in Bridget Jones's Baby, said she had not altered her face or had surgery, adding: "Not that it's anyone's business".
+Zellweger, who recently returned to the big screen in Bridget Jones's Baby, said she had not altered her face or had surgery, adding: "Not that it's anyone's business".

 The actress follows in the footsteps of Jennifer Aniston, who last month wrote an article in The Huffington Post slamming celebrity journalism and persistent stories reporting that she was pregnant.

-Renee said she was concerned that the story about her alleged surgery gained traction and had become "a public conversation" despite not being true.
+Zellweger said she was concerned that the story about her alleged surgery gained traction and had become "a public conversation" despite not being true.

 She wrote: "The double standard used to diminish our contributions remains, and is perpetuated by the negative conversation which enters our consciousness every day as snark entertainment.